ChloBrand/CST-305-Projects/Project 3/README.md

    A red dashed plot showing the cosine-based homogeneous solution.

 2. **Greens Solution - First Equation**
-   A blue plot showing the general solution that combines a cosine and constant term.
+   A blue plot showing the greens solution that combines a cosine and constant term.

 3. **Homogeneous Solution - Second Equation**
    A red dashed plot showing the small amplitude oscillations from the homogeneous solution.